zaphosting/docs/docs/dedicated-windows-nodejs.md

 ---
 id: dedicated-windows-nodejs
-title: "Dedicated Server: Setup Node.js on Windows"
+title: "Setup Node.js on Windows"
 description: "Discover how to set up Node.js for scalable, real-time applications using a streamlined environment → Learn more now"
 sidebar_label: Install Node.js
 services:
+  - vserver
   - dedicated
 ---